What is a need-aware college? Does a college being need aware mean they won't accept students who need financial aid? What colleges are need aware?

 The vast majority of US colleges are need aware, at least to some degree.
 There are thousands of colleges in the US, and only slightly more than 100 are completely need blind.
 You can view the complete list of need blind colleges here.

 So what colleges are need aware?
 The vast majority of colleges are, particularly smaller public schools and lesser-known private schools.
-Some well-known need aware colleges are Tufts University, Washington University in St. Louis, Ohio State University, and Texas A&M.
+Some well-known need aware colleges are Tufts University, the University of Miami, Washington University in St. Louis, Ohio State University, and Texas A&M.

 Because of the stigma associated with being need aware, schools don't like to highlight it, and the information is often buried somewhere in the school's website, if it's mentioned at all.
 If a school doesn't specifically state that it's need blind, you can assume that it's need aware, as colleges like to highlight when they're need blind.